caltechlibrary/lostit/README.md

 The Caltech Library's Circulation Desk handles, among other things, tracking holdings that have gone missing.
 They do this by marking the corresponding record's status in the information management system used by Caltech (TIND) as well as putting the information into a Google spreadsheet.
 However, copy-pasting the information into the spreadsheet is tedious and error-prone.

 _Lost It!_ is aimed at automating more of this procedure to reduce frustration and possible errors.
 It uses Shibboleth to log in to the Caltech Library system, scrapes TIND to get the necessary information, and updates the Google spreadsheet used to track lost items.
+Once done, if lost items were found, it also sends email to a library mailing list to alert humans about new loses.

 ✺ Installation instructions